alakeldev/hi-task-me-app/README.md

 #### See You Later page

-When users press the exit button on the main page of our to-do list application, they are taken to a ‘See You Later’ page.
-This page has a simple design with a turquoise smiley face and simple text that enhances the user experience and encourages users to come back later and use the app with ease.
+When users press the exit button on the main page of our to-do list application, they are redirected to a ‘See You Later’ page.
+This page has a simple and elegant design that features a turquoise smiley face and concise text that enhances the user experience and encourages users to return later and use the app with ease.

 ![See You Later Page](assets/readme-images/seeyoulater.png)

 #### 404 page

 This page is designed to be simple and straightforward, displaying only the application title and error type/info.
 Additionally, it includes a small text with a link that guides users back to the start page of the application.
+The goal is to provide users with clear and concise information about the error and help them return to the application with ease.

 ![404 Page](assets/readme-images/404.png)